Hutchinson Bottle Sales Guide

 Bottle Shape: Round

-Condition: Sparkling mint; stopper missing rubber washer
+Condition: Sparkling mint; stopper missing rubber disk

 Comments: Errors: (1) McARTY should be McCARTY and